We all have our crosses to bear, mine is named Maria.

 I realized that part of what was lacking in Maria’s life was her Pater Familias.

 Her Mom and Dad had always helped guide her decisions.
 She was somewhat adrift after their loss.
 So we learned not to give her money in lumps.
 She lacked the impulse control to budget.
-Much like with drug addicts and gamblers, do not give her money to pay a bill, tell her to send you the bill to pay.
+Much like with drug addicts and gamblers, do not give them money to pay a bill, tell them to send you the bill to pay.

 We paid off her backs debts and set up a clear highway to partial responsibility.
 I created a joint account and set up a direct deposit from her bank to this one so that she could contribute a share of expenses at the house where she was living.
 I covered the rest.
 She agreed to consult us on any ‘big’ money decisions to be made.